MS in Genetic Counseling

 Boston University’s medical school and teaching hospital offer access to tremendous resources for clinical experience and laboratory genetic services, making this the first program of its kind to be located within an academic medical center in New England.
 This program also has the unique appeal of including courses in the Mental Health & Behavioral Medicine Program and the Medical Sciences Program.
-In addition, elective courses are available through several other departments, including Psychology, Sociology, Biology, and Philosophy, as well as through the School of Public Health, School of Social Work, and School of Law.
-In the near future, we hope to offer dual degree programs with both the Mental Health & Behavioral Medicine Program and the School of Public Health.
+In addition, elective courses are available through several other BU schools and departments, including the Mental Health Counseling & Behavioral Medicine Program and the School of Public Health.

 - GMS GC 601 Professional Issues in Genetic Counseling (3 cr)